adothompson/LMIS/docs/vocabulary.rst

     product and a product can belong to more than one program.
     -active: if a program product is not active it means it is no longer consider to be part of the program.

-FacilityProgramProductParameter
-    This holds program product allocation details and information, it is defined for each program product and facility link.

-ProgramProductPriceHistory
-    This is used to keep track of changes in program product price and partners that support the program product. it is updated anytime program product price per unit changes or funding source(partners) changes.

 FacilitySupportedProgram
     This is used to keep track of programs a facility supports, the program start and end date at the facility and